UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2020-03-28-Intune-Win32-CustomScript.md

 **Hard reboot**

-* will too show Toast notification about restart and setting **Restart grace period** is good practice.
+* will too show Toast notification about restart but also force user to reboot the device.
+And setting **Restart grace period** is good practice.

 ![grace]({{ site.url }}{{ site.baseurl }}/assets/images/posts/2020-03-28_6.jpg)